TheLancelot/learn-docker/README.md

 Main idea is reproducibility (if it runs on my system then should run on others system also)

-Use docker becuase of portability,scalability, no worry about compatibility issues or hardware requirements.
+Use docker becuase of isloation,portability,scalability, no worry about compatibility issues or hardware requirements.

 Containers can be deployed on any OS, cloud etc. It is OS level virtualization.
 Virtual machines each have thein own OS (more isolated), containers share the OS and resources.